5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 ## Installling WhatsSpy Public on your Linux Machine / VPS (Linux) / Raspberry Pi

 Setting up WhatsSpy Public requires somewhat IT knowledge and you might need a second SIM card.
+There are for both the normal and Raspberry Pi image installation videos available.

 You have three options to setup WhatsSpy Public: